 In my recent survey, rejection was one of the issues most people expressed as being one of their biggest inner healing challenges.
-(If you would like to participate in the survey, you can do so here.
-This will help me know what kinds of content people are interested in.)

 Did you know that the Creator of the Universe created you, personally?
 Psalms 139 tells us that God handmade each of us.
 Every bone.
 Our insides.
 Our outsides.
 And, while He was doing that, He was also creating our destinies – the good things that He created us to do.
 He created you, and He accepts you.